Benjamin-Cadell/ACID_v2/docs/installation.rst

 Installing the package
 =======================

-ACID is currently compatable with python=3.7 due to issues arising from the multiprocessing module in newer versions of python (hopefully to be remedied in upcoming releases!).
-It is therefore recommended to create a conda environment to avoid downgrading your local python installation.
+ACID_v2 has been tested in Python 3.11, and is currently incompatible with 3.12.
+It is recommended to install ACID in a new conda environment to avoid dependency conflicts.

 In this example we create an environment named 'acid' and activate it using:

 .. code-block:: bash

-    conda create -n acid python=3.7
+    conda create -n acid python=3.11
-    conda acivate acid
+    conda activate acid

 Once the environment has been activated ACID can be installed using pip_: